-Her interests outside of medicine include painting, poetry, and exploring all things new.
+Dr. Trivedi’s interests outside of medicine include painting, poetry, and exploring new things.

 - Medical School